The Cliffs Kangaroo Island

 More Information: SA Government website.

-Kangaroo Island Plantation Timber Wharf at Smith Bay
+Kangaroo Island Plantation Timber Deep-Water Wharf at Smith Bay

 Development Status: Major Development – Declaration on 16 February 2017

-Install a new 33kV submarine cable from Fishery Beach to Cuttlefish Bay in 2018.
+SA Power Networks installed a new 33kV submarine cable from Fishery Beach to Cuttlefish Bay in 2018.
 The cost of the replacement of the undersea cable was $25.6 million.

 - Explanation of SAPN’s Regulatory Investment Test – Distribution (RIT-D)

 - NNOR Kangaroo Island Submarine Cable

 - Office of the Commissioner for Kangaroo Island Energy Security Focus Group Webpage